GLOBAL MARKETS-Virus-hit stocks shed $3 trillion; safe havens thrive

 Daily market value losshttps://tmsnrt.rs/3ceqFna

-(Additional reporting by Tom Westbrook in Singapore and Tom Arnold in London; editing by Larry King)
+(Additional reporting by Tom Westbrook in Singapore and Tom Arnold in London; editing by Larry King and John Stonestreet)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.